DFE-Digital/ddt-job-descriptions/app/views/jd/junior-user-researcher.md

 *	**Digital delivery**.
 Experience of working in a team delivering a digital product or service
 *	[Add any other desirable skills relevant to your specific team or service – no more than one or two]

-Successful applicants will be invited to a one hour interview consisting of a task and questions to assess your experience in the essential criteria listed above.
+Successful applicants will be invited to a one-hour interview consisting of a task and questions to assess your experience in the essential criteria listed above.